What to Do in Wellington, New Zealand

 • Burger Fuel — Even though it doesn’t really fit in with the rest of these hip little cafes and bistros, Burger Fuel (located on Courtenay Place) is one of the best places to go if you’re craving a gigantic burger with all the fixin’s.

-The true foodie may also want to check out the offerings at Zest Food Tours for a true Wellington food experience.
+The true foodie may also want to check out a Wellington Food Tour for a true Wellington food experience.

 a town street